 Getting pre-settled status requires the EU national to prove they have resided in the UK at some point during the six months prior to their application and before 11.00 p.m. on 31 December 2020 – there is no minimum time period requirement within this six month period, and an EU national need only have been resident for a day in the last six months prior to the end of last year.
 A national insurance number or other evidence like a pay slip, utility bill or similar should be sufficient to prove residency.

 The EU national would lose their pre-settled status if they were out of the UK for more than two years in a row, but otherwise they are free to come and go as they please.
 Of course, if they wanted to reach full settled status, then within the five year period from gaining pre-settled status, they would need to demonstrate they had spent at least six months in the UK in each of the five years..

 Also importantly, the EU national does not have to still be in the UK when they apply.
 The application is an online process and can be carried out wherever the worker currently is.
 As long as they can prove they’ve been in the UK over the last six months, they should be able to reach pre-settled status.

 Can seasonal workers apply?

 Yes.
-It is feasible that some seasonal workers may actually meet the criteria for settled status (6 month’s work, 5 years in a row).
+It is feasible that some seasonal workers may actually meet the criteria for settled status (six months' work, five years in a row).
 For most workers, this is probably not the case and therefore the most likely outcome is to be granted pre-settled status.
-The worker simply needs to demonstrate they have lived in the UK at some point over the last 6 months.
-Having pre-settled status gives them the ability to return and work in the UK for a further 5 years.
+The worker simply needs to demonstrate they have lived in the UK at some point over the last six months and before 11.00 p.m. on 31 December 2020.
+Having pre-settled status gives them the ability to return and work in the UK for a further five years.

-If, after 5 years, the EU national does not meet the criteria for full settled status, they will no longer be able to return to work in the UK through the settlement scheme.
-But as a short term measure until a new UK immigration policy is in place, which should include a seasonal worker scheme for horticulture, this will help bridge the gap.
+If, after five years, the EU national does not meet the criteria for full settled status, they will no longer be able to return to work in the UK through the settlement scheme.
+But as a short term measure this will help bridge the gap.

 More from NFUonline: